-For Docker Socket Proxy, however, we have much more complex algorithm of detecting to where requests should be send.
+Here we have much more complex algorithm of detecting to where requests should be send.

 First of all, if the protocol is set to https, AppAPI always sends requests to the daemon host, and in this case, it is a HaProxy that will forward requests to ExApps that will be listening on localhost.